-4.4.
+- 4.2.
+The SPF Manager is responsible for managing the ARP and the ROF.
+However, each fund is a separate entity. - 4.3.
 Following an extensive tender process in 2014, the position of SPF Manager for 2014/2015 was awarded to Triton Claims Ireland Limited.
-Triton will commence as SPF Manager on 1 December 2014, and any queries or applications to the SPF Manager on or after that date should be directed to Triton.
+Triton commenced as SPF Manager on 1 December 2014, and any queries or applications to the SPF Manager should be directed to Triton.
 Triton's contact details are as follows:

 Address Triton Claims Ireland Limited 92/93 St Stephen's Green Dublin 2

-Telephone 00353 1 428 3406
+Telephone 00353 1 428 3408

 Email spf@triton-global.com